patrycjarim/patbojdol/README.md

 I'm interested in creating websites for personal and hobbyist use.
 I'd also like to improve in code optimalization, general webdev, design and machine learning.

-At the moment I'm focusing on uni group project [home-automation](https://github.com/owocowe-piatki/home-automation) where I concentrate on code review and adding django/graphql models.
+I worked on a uni team project [home-automation](https://github.com/owocowe-piatki/home-automation) where I concentrated on backend improvements and project management.

 ### Technologies I am familiar with:
 <div style="display: flex;">